By Dr. Richard Shakalis & Dr. John Pautienis

 The bacteria are growing on the entire agar plate except in the darker, clear area surrounding the purple Sav-A-Hoof Gel sample.
 This area is bacteria free and represents the very effective kill zone.
 The bacteria are unable to grow or survive in this zone.

 The special culture pictured in the jar isolated the fungus Geotrichum.
 This fungus is an aggressive saprophyte that grows vigorously on organic matter.
-It is commonly found in sewage treatment plants and is a spore former, which means it is difficult to eliminate.
-As shown in Figure 5, the Sav-A-Hoof Gel effectively killed this fungus, as well.
+It is commonly found in sewage treatment plants and is a spore former, which means it is difficult to eliminate, the Sav-A-Hoof Gel effectively killed this fungus, as well.

 How To Treat White line Disease or Seedy Toe!